psiva/Campaign/design_pattern_decisions.md

-Following are some of the design pattern decisions that were made during implementation of CrowdCoin
+Following are some of the design pattern decisions that were made during implementation of KroudCoin

-As part of CrowdCoin, we needed to have any user initiate creating a new Campaign.
+As part of KroudCoin, we needed to have any user initiate creating a new Campaign.
 This translates to having individual Campaign contracts deployed for each campaign.
 In order to simplify this deployment process and have the creator of the Campaign bear the costs of deployment, have decided to use **Factory Design pattern**.

 Created a CampaignFactory contract which will create Campaign contracts on demand.